 For best results use only clean, fresh, unleaded gasoline with a pump sticker octane rating of 87 or higher.
 In countries using the Research method, it should be 90 octane minimum.

 Unleaded gasoline is recommended as it leaves less combustion chamber deposits and reduces harmful exhaust emissions.
-Leaded gasoline is not recommended and must not be used on EFI engines, or on other models where exhaust emissions are regulated.
+Leaded gasoline is not recommended and must not be used in any models where exhaust emissions are regulated.

 Gasoline/Alcohol blends